-For a moment his eyes focused on her again, but they had no fight in them, no energy, then they unfocused again.
+For a moment his eyes focused on her again, but they had no fight in them, no energy.

 “I didn’t know how.
-I failed so, completely, that I thought I … I thought I would simply die myself.
-And, I just didn’t, everyday I was still alive, and I didn’t understand, couldn’t understand.
+I failed so completely, that I thought … I thought I would die.
+And, then I didn’t.
+Everyday I was just… still alive, and I didn’t understand, couldn’t understand.
 And you looked at me, needed me, wanted me to take your hand to get through it together with you, and I just… couldn’t understand why I was still alive.”

 “No, no, I’m sorry.
 I failed you when I failed her, and then I failed you again and again and again, every day.
 And I couldn’t break the cycle and I couldn’t understand.
 You were right to leave.
 I wasn’t really there anyway.”